liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/05-wiki/02-getting-started-wiki.markdown

 to modifications, update existing pages, and view the wiki node.

 **Import Pages**: Import data from other wikis.
-This lets you migrate from another wiki application to the @product@ wiki.
+This lets you migrate from another wiki application to the @sharepoint@ wiki.
 You might want to do this if you're migrating your site from a set of disparate applications (i.e., a separate forum, a separate wiki, a separate content management system) to
-@product@, which provides all of these features.
+@sharepoint@, which provides all of these features.
 Currently, MediaWiki is the only supported wiki.

 **RSS**: Subscribe to an RSS feed using Live Bookmarks, Yahoo, Microsoft